DucThu-Dev/DucThu-Dev/README.md

 <br/>
 <br/>

-- 🔭 I’m currently graduated and looking for a job
+- 🔭 I’m currently graduated and working at Laidon Consulting JSC

 - 🗼 Living in **Ho Chi Minh city, Vietnam**

-- 😁 Book and gaming 📘 🎮
+- 😁 Book and League of Legends 📘 🎮

 <br/>